The features outlined here are currently available to MLS' that are partnered with our Docs+ platform.

 A Brief Look Through the App

 First and foremost, you’ll notice that your Docs+ account looks very similar to that of your agents.
-You’ve got the same core menu options on the left, and each section of the applications, fundamentally, looks the same with one glaring exception: the Dashboard.
+You’ve got essentially the same core menu options on the left, and each section of the applications, fundamentally, looks the same with a couple of glaring exceptions: You've got a 'statistics' menu option, and your Dashboard includes an easy-to-access impersonation button:

 This is where your own Transactions are organized.
 This is particularly useful for brokers who still do deals themselves: the transactions listed here are yours and yours alone.
 Your fellow account admins don’t see the contents of your Transaction folders until you’ve submitted them for review.